1bpm/csound-sdl/README.md

 ## Building
 Create a build directory at the top of the source tree, execute *cmake ..*, *make* and optionally *make install* as root.
-If the latter is not used/possible then the resulting libsdl.so can be used with the *--opcode-lib* flag in Csound. eg:
+If the latter is not used/possible then the resulting module can be used with the *--opcode-lib* flag in Csound. eg:

 	cd csound-sdl
 	mkdir build && cd build